 Here are the six steps of the branding process:

-The below example is a refresh of the Rule #1 Investing brand we updated in 2017.
-The updated branding resonated better with customers across the website, videos, and social media.
+The below example is a refresh of our own logo here at Brandetie.
+The updated branding resonated better with our customers across the website, videos, and social media.

 Now that you’ve seen the difference yourself, let’s dive into the good stuff so you can start crafting your brand today.
 And, if you want help, you can always reach out to us — we’re experts in this and are always ready to lend a hand.